itsxwang/software-development/Backend/What_is_URL/WhatIsURL.md

 4. **Avoid Special Characters**: Use URL encoding for special characters.
 5. **Use Lowercase Letters**: URLs are case-sensitive, so using lowercase letters avoids confusion.
 6. **Avoid Dynamic Parameters When Possible**: Use static paths instead of dynamic query parameters for better readability and SEO.
-7. **Use Canonical URLs**: Specify a canonical URL to avoid duplicate content issues.
+7. **Use Canonical URLs**: Specify a canonical URL to avoid duplicate content issues.(This is also explained deeply in Canonical_urls.md)
 8. **Implement HTTPS**: Use HTTPS to ensure secure communication.
 9. **Avoid Stop Words**: Remove unnecessary words like "and," "the," and "of" from URLs.
 10. **Use Consistent URL Structure**: Maintain a consistent structure across your website.